Manage Account

 - Bank or Building Society official

-- Say ‘certified to be a true copy of the original seen by me’ in writing
+- Include a handwritten statement by the certifying person, stating ‘certified to be a true copy of the original seen by me’

 - Be signed and dated

-- Have the name printed under the signature
+- Have the certifying person’s full name printed under the signature along with occupation, address and phone number

-There may be a charge for doing this.
+There may be a charge for doing this, so you should check with the certifying person beforehand.

-You can remove a borrower from your mortgage without increasing the amount you’ve borrowed.
+You can add or remove someone from your mortgage without increasing the amount you’ve borrowed.
 This is called a change of borrower or transfer of equity.
 Before we can do this, we’ll need to make sure that you can still afford the payments after we make the change.
-To do this we will carry out a credit check and an affordability assessment on all people who will be remaining on the mortgage.
+To do this we’ll carry out a credit check and an affordability assessment on all people remaining or being added to the mortgage.

 Important Information

 - There needs to be an original borrower remaining on the mortgage.
-If you wish to remove all original borrowers or add someone new, you’ll need to apply for a new mortgage with another lender.
+If you wish to remove all original borrowers, you’ll need to apply for a new mortgage with another lender.

 - It will be helpful to have information like payslips, bank statements and how much you spend on your day-to-day expenses ready for your appointment.
 Work out how much you can afford using our helpful Income & Expenditure Form.

-- There’s a non-refundable application administration fee of £180.00 to carry out a change of borrowers application.
+- There’s a non-refundable application administration fee of £180.00 to carry out a change of borrower’s application.
+This will be payable once you’ve spoken to one of our advisors and told us you want to go ahead with the application.

-This allows someone else to talk about your account without you being there.
+This allows someone else to talk to us about your account without you being there.

 - Print off the third-party authority form.